 Robosexuals Are Creeps is about works portraying people attracted to robots as creeps, usually by having other characters get creeped out by it.
-This might be because the character is unable to convince actual people to date them, which might be why they screw robots, which disgusts everyone even more.
+This might be because the character is unable to convince actual people to date them, which might be why they screw robots, which disgusts everyone.
 These characters are usually socially inept.
-If they develop romantic feelings for the robot, the other characters will try to end the relationship now that its gone too far.
+If they develop romantic feelings for the robot, the other characters will try to end the relationship now that it's gone too far.
 If the robot gets destroyed, the robosexual will cry over it like they lost the love of their life, even though they have no reason to be sad since the robot can just be rebuilt.

 Whether this is actually justified or not depends on how sentient the robot is.
 If it is simply a programmed, unaware machine, then it's effectively just a very sophisticated sex doll, and would lead to the human being seen as somebody who is either too socially inept to have a sexual relationship with an actual human, or objectifies other people to an extreme degree.
 If the robot is fully sapient, then there may be concerns about whether it is consenting, or whether it has been forced in some way to be a Sex Slave.